-- Standard financial conditions indexes (FCI) suggest that financial conditions have improved since the December 2016 FOMC meeting. - This is sometimes interpreted to mean that the FOMC decisions to increase the policy rate are not having any effect. - Some of the drivers of FCI movements include low volatility as measured by the VIX, higher equity valuations and lower credit spreads. - It is far from clear that a goal of monetary policy is to cause a deterioration in these aspects of financial markets.
+- Standard financial conditions indexes (FCI) suggest that financial conditions have improved since the December 2016 FOMC meeting. - This is sometimes interpreted to mean that the FOMC decisions to increase the policy rate are not having any effect. - Some of the drivers of FCI movements include low volatility as measured by the VIX, higher equity valuations and lower credit spreads. - The FOMC has not historically targeted these types of variables when making monetary policy.